asands94/Liveable/Issue-Backend.md

 ## Unexpected Behavior

-> CAll categories are being pushed into a post whether all or none are actually checked off.
+> All categories are being pushed into a post whether all or none are actually checked off.
 I can see this in my backend.

 ## Expected Behavior